kindone/cppproptest/README.md

 }
 ```

-A property-based testing library can generate random combinations of `a` and `b` and validate the given property function whether it always returns `true` for all the generated combinations (or, returns without exception for `void` returning property functions).
+As shown in above code, A property-based testing library can generate random combinations of inputs (`a` and `b`) and validate given property function whether it always returns `true` for all the generated combinations (or, returns without throwing an exception, for property functions with `void` return type).

-A typical outcome of a property test would be:
+A probable outcome of above property test would be:

 > OK, passed 1000 tests